 There are many ways to cook and serve shrimp and prawns.
 They can be grilled, broiled, fried, or steamed, and can be cooked with the shell on or off.

 It can't be understated that shrimp and prawns cook fast.
 If using them in a stir-fry dish, for example, wait until the last minute to add them as they often will cook in under 1 minute.
-Here are a few recipes to get you started:
+Here are a few recipe ideas to get you started:

 - Throw shrimp on the grill and top them with lemon butter to make grilled shrimp with lemon butter recipe.

-- Simply marinate them with salt and peppers and throw them on the barbie to make this spicy grilled shrimp recipe.
+- Simply marinate them with salt and peppers and throw them on the barbie to make a spicy grilled shrimp recipe.

-- Curry leaves, coconut milk, and chili paste add pizzazz to this tasty Malaysian butter prawn recipe.
+- Curry leaves, coconut milk, and chili paste add pizzazz to tasty Malaysian butter prawns.

-- Serve Thai fried rice with pineapple and prawn recipe in a hollowed-out pineapple half for a spectacular presentation.
+- Serve Thai fried rice with pineapple and prawns in a hollowed-out pineapple half for a spectacular presentation.

-- Poach shrimp or prawns and use them as protein-packed garnishes in this traditional Spanish gazpacho recipe or this green gazpacho recipe, or on salads to turn them into dinner.
+- Poach shrimp or prawns and use them as protein-packed garnishes in a traditional Spanish gazpacho recipe or a green gazpacho recipe, or on salads to turn them into dinner.